 Advocates of Socially Responsible Investing are calling for greater accountability and transparency on water use by corporations.
-For information on corporate water use, see the CERES Report Murky Water: Corporate Reporting on Water Risk.
+For information on corporate water use, see the CERES webpage on Corporate Water Stewardship.

 The average American uses 1,189.3 gallons of water per day.
 Calculate your water footprint here.

 Please see our articles on water in the JPIC News, our twice-yearly publication.

 - On the growing global water crisis in the Fall 2010 issue of JPIC News